A Sound First Amendment Decision with an Odd Fair Use Kicker

 That summary is at the top of the California District Court opinion denying Bayside Advisory’s subpoena to compel Twitter to unmask MoneyBags.
 Bayside had made the request under DMCA Section 512(h), which allows a copyright owner to compel an OSP to disclose the identity of an alleged infringer without first filing a claim against a Doe defendant and later pursuing the party’s identity in discovery.

 The rationale of the statute, when all parties are acting in good faith, is that a copyright owner with a sincere intent to protect his rights, should want to identify an alleged infringer before deciding how or whether to remedy the matter.
 This knowledge can benefit both rightsholder and alleged infringer.
-But the presumption should be that contemplation of a meritorious claim of copyright infringement, and not merely an intent to expose the anonymous speaker for other purposes, is the only reasonable basis for enforcing the subpoena,
+But the presumption should be the contemplation of a meritorious claim of copyright infringement and not merely an intent to expose the anonymous speaker for other purposes.
+That should be the only reasonable basis for enforcing the subpoena to unmask a Doe defendant under Section 512.

 Here, the available facts imply a narrative in which Bayside, a party with potentially limitless resources, is misusing copyright law for the sole purpose of exposing and censoring a critic.
 The entity LLC appears to have been formed exclusively for the purpose of hastily acquiring the rights to the six photos at issue and then registering the works with the Copyright Office after the alleged infringement of the images by MoneyBags.[1]